 Sitting on top of that industry-leading database is an unparalleled analytics engine that sifts and analyzes all that data and metadata in innovative new ways.One example of that is the Power of Voice ™ metric that Patrick and his team invented.
 It is essentially a quality-adjusted share of voice score calculated in real-time consistently all across the globe for our clients.
 This means they don’t have to worry that the variance in regional or departmental methodologies could swamp any real signal in the data.

 Patrick also architected PR Attribution™, the ability to tie earned media coverage directly to tangible outcomes.
 By integrating our clients’ website analytics software with our news media database, Patrick’s AI system sifts through billions of data points to identify which specific articles are driving which specific behaviors.

 Just last year, he also introduced the first sentiment detection engine to the media monitoring business that can detect sentiment in 100+ languages.
 In benchmarking tests, the engine was also more accurate than any of the off-the-shelf sentiment software packages used at other media monitoring companies.

 All those data and innovative analytical tools are delivered through three media monitoring systems beginning with our flagship Enterprise product which incorporates the highest-end analytics including Power of Voice and PR Attribution.
-Recently, Patrick and team made our full media database and many of the cutting edge analytics available to a much broader audience, including PR agencies, via our new Essentials and Pro media monitoring services.
+Recently, Patrick and team made our full media database and many of the cutting edge analytics available to a much broader audience, including PR agencies, via our new Pro media monitoring services.

 Under Patrick’s consistent leadership, our fully integrated media monitoring system meets the needs of of global, Fortune 500 companies.
 Through his commitment to innovation, this pioneering technology can now be enjoyed by smaller companies and agencies alike.